helix-editor/helix/book/src/guides/adding_languages.md

-## Adding new languages to Helix
+## Adding new languages to Silicon

-In order to add a new language to Helix, you will need to follow the steps below.
+In order to add a new language to Silicon, you will need to follow the steps below.

 ## Language configuration